Gitcelo/Tour/README.md

 <img src = "./images/vidmot3.PNG">

-After choosing the tour and date, fill in the "Name" and "E-mail" textfields.
+After choosing the tour and date, fill in the "Name" and "E-mail" text fields.
 The value of the "E-mail" text field must contain one "@" and one "." .
 To Book press the "Matthias" button.

 <img src = "./images/vidmot4.PNG">